 The memories take me back to months before, the experiences, the studying.
 Within the first 6 days of the course, we started with our Wildlife First Aid Level 1 at EcoTraining Karongwe Camp.
 With First Aid out of the way, we officially started our FGASA Level 1 Course.
 This was a wonderful, but also stressful time.

-We got to know the Karongwe Game Reserve quite well and then continued in Selati Game Reserve.
-We went on all kinds of activities from drives to walks, where we learnt how to guide, drive a 4 x 4 vehicle, and about the wonders of the African bush.
-When we were not on activity we were in lectures or having study time or downtime until the next activity.
+We got to know the Karongwe Game Reserve quite well and then continued to Selati Game Reserve.
+We went on all kinds of activities from drives to walks, where we learnt how to guide, and drive a 4 x 4 vehicle, and about the wonders of the African bush.
+When we were not in activity we were in lectures or having study time or downtime until the next activity.
 Activities and lectures were accompanied by Theory Exams and Field Observations.
-After dinner there was only the little energy left to prepare yourself for bed.
+After dinner, there was only a little energy left to prepare yourself for bed.
 After a few weeks of many hours of learning and studying we successfully passed the Level 1 Exam.
-But that did not mean that we had now time chill, because we immediately continued with the next course Tracks & Signs.
+But that did not mean that we had no time to chill because we immediately continued with the next course Tracks & Signs.
 Also the Level 1 driving assessments still had to be done.